About the department

-We have two broad research themes:
+We have three broad research themes:

 Landscape and Environmental Archaeology: Exeter has established itself at the forefront of this area.
 From our pioneering work in wetland environments we have broadened our horizons to embrace a wide range of research contexts across five continents.
 Our work is characterised by theoretically informed field-based approaches and a strong commitment to methodological innovation in areas such as the integration of palaeoenvironmental research with the wider study of the cultural landscape.